 Humidifiers add the perfect amount of moisture to your air, helping with sickess, itchy skin, and deformed wood furniture and instruments.
 Dehumidifiers take away moisture from your home, helping to stop bacteria growth, and improving indoor comfort immensely.

 Don’t Dismiss Duct Cleaning

-With the challenge to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our heating and air systems work to keep our home comfortable.
+With the challenge to become more energy-efficient, homes are often sealed tighter and insulated carefully and completely to make sure air isn’t escaping while our heating and air systems work to keep our home pleasant.
 Energy-efficiency is a good thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stationary and contaminants (indoor air pollution) are remaining inside your home’s air – the air your family breathes.
-An air ventilation system detects indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
+An air ventilation system monitors indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, decreasing the concentration of airborne contaminants.